Afsheen28/tech-511-cloud-linux/securing-the-db/README.md

 ![alt text](image-1.png)

 * Overall VPC will have a private IP address that is locked.
 For example, in 10.0.0.0/16, the 10.0 will be locked.
+* We will have a custom VPC due to security reasons.
+The default VPC will not be as secure as other people that have the Sparta login with certain permissions will be able to see the database of the app.
 * The virtual network will be split into 2 subnets.
 One private and one public.
 * Public subnets will have a range of IP addresses that can range from 56 addresses.
 For example, an IP address of 10.0.2.0/24 will have the 10.0 locked.
 * Private subnets will also have a range of 56 IP addresses and 256 machines but obv we will be only using 2.
 For the private subnet, we've used an IP address of 10.0.3.0/24.